Chisholm senior named OSU scholars society fellow

-A Chisholm High School senior has been named a fellow of the prestigious Oklahoma State Scholars Society, granting her a full ride to OSU.
+NORTH ENID, Okla. — A Chisholm High School senior has been named a fellow of the prestigious Oklahoma State University Scholars Society, granting her a full ride to OSU.

 Isabella Bozeman is one of five new fellows.
 She will receive up to $76,500 in scholarship support, including a study-abroad stipend.
 The scholarships equal the full cost of attendance for four years.